nodejs/corepack/README.md

 }
 ```

-Here, `yarn` executable is specified at version `3.2.3`, along with the `sha224` hash of this version for validation. `executable@x.y.z` is required.
-The sha is optional but strongly recommended as a security practice.
-Permitted values for the executable are `yarn`, `npm`, and `pnpm`.
+Here, `yarn` is the name of the package manager, specified at version `3.2.3`, along with the SHA-224 hash of this version for validation. `packageManager@x.y.z` is required.
+The hash is optional but strongly recommended as a security practice.
+Permitted values for the package manager are `yarn`, `npm`, and `pnpm`.

 ## Known Good Releases